mzbrau/fig/doc/fig-documentation/docs/features/settings-management/groups.md

 # Groups

 Fig has the capability to group settings from multiple setting clients so they can be edited in one place.
 This is useful when multiple applications require the same configuration such as a database connection string.
-With the groups feature this can be set once and applied to all requesting clients simultaniously.
+With the groups feature this can be set once and applied to all requesting clients simultaneously.

 ## Usage